Written by Terry Smith

 As a first-time user, it is important that you spend your money on something that you can actually set up and operate comfortably.
 Some cheaper products (and even some more expensive ones) can be lacking when it comes to quality instructions, so check customer feedback to see what people say about this.
 Having poor instructions isn’t the end of the world as long as there is another resource online that you can turn too.
 A product that is easy to operate, and more importantly; easy to maintain, should be something people new to power tools should be looking for if they don’t have any technical knowledge.

 After seeing this impressive display, we decided to really put it to the challenge and tried to cut up a large, old, Scot’s pine tree that my friend had just had professionally cut down, but hadn’t gotten around to cutting up into firewood.
 This tree was much thicker than the 20” bar on this chainsaw and so, I wasn’t surprised when it struggled to cut through, but then it dawned on me; we hadn’t sharpened the chain since using it a few days before.
 So, after swapping the chain for one of the free spares, we set back about it, and sure enough; it did a very good job at cutting through the pine.
-Of course, we had to be careful and take it steady, and I wouldn’t try to use it like this on a regular basis, but it did complete the task in the end, so props to Parker brand.
+Of course, we had to be careful and take it steady, and I wouldn’t try to use it like this on a regular basis – that was outrageous for a budget chainsaw, but it did complete the task in the end, so props to Parker brand.

 This is an excellent petrol chainsaw for the price, but it isn’t perfect and there are a few things to be aware of before you decide to buy.
 Firstly, the recoil chord that’s used for starting the chainsaw could be better quality and I think that would probably be the first thing that needs replacing on this model, especially as it takes quite a few pulls to get it cold started.
 Secondly, it runs pretty loud, even when ticking over, so it might not be the best choice for people with neighbours who like to complain.
 And lastly, I did find that the chain lost its sharpness quite quickly and needed to be changed often.
 Thankfully, none of these are big problems and are quick, easy, and cheap to fix should any issues arrive, so I can’t mark this otherwise excellent, low-cost, petrol chainsaw down too much.
 Definitely my pick of the bunch, and one our customers have been most happy with since we started selling them.